Dream Farmhouse Basement Renovation

 The Perfect Hideaway

 Now Amy, Guy, and the boys are ready to RELAX IN STYLE.
 We’ve created a cozy, warm and inviting space for not only the boys day to day gaming but also an adult space equipped for entertaining and showing off!

-I asked Amy if the boys were enjoying the basement?
+I asked Amy if the boys were enjoying the new farmhouse basement?
 She said “They never come upstairs anymore!”
 I would say this remodel is a success.
 I’m off to tackle their living room next.
 I hope you follow along with me on my Meme Hill Studio Instagram account where I share more interior designs, painting, DIY, and everyday inspirations!

 - Disclaimer: When I refer to “We” I really mean John Spock and his team of talented carpenters.
 No finger nails of mine were broken in this remodel.

 What an amazing remodel, Amie!
 It is perfect in every way!
 Hard to say what I like best but if I had to choose it would probably be the matress tucked under the staircase.
 Great style and function throughout.
 I am a fan!

 Aww Thank you so much Leona!
 This was a fun project.
 We’ve been working on it for a while now!
 Glad the family can now enjoy it.
 Have a great day.